stickmonster/Near-Earth-Objects-Udacity/README.md

 In this project, you'll use Python - and the skills we've developed throughout this course - to search for and explore close approaches of near-Earth objects (NEOs), using data from NASA/JPL's Center for Near Earth Object Studies.

-When you're finished, it'll look like this:

-[gif in action]

 ## Overview